 Rotorua Sightseeing Tours?
 Try Duck Tours Rotorua NZ!

 The Duck Boat Tour journey starts when you board the strangest truck we’ve ever seen.

 It’s not anything like the Duck Boat Tours we have at home, all fancy-pants and modern and touristy.

-No. When you join this Duck Boat Tour, you travel on an authentic World War II Amphibious Vehicle – one of only 900 left in operation around the world, despite there being more than 20,000 of them made.
+On the Duck Tour Rotorua style, you travel on an authentic World War 2 Landing Crafts Amphibious Vehicle – one of only 900 left in operation around the world, despite there being more than 20,000 of them made.